KnowEnG/DRaWR/README.md

 | stage2    | float     | probability of being in the node from converged stage2 RWR                                    |

-The file ending in '.base' contains the first 4 columns of the '.rwr' file and is used to accelerate the convergence of the RWRs.
+The file ending in '.base' contains the first 4 columns of the standard prediction file and is used in the acceleration of the convergence of the RWRs.

 [Return to TOC](#table-of-contents)